Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 No, the delivered API builder Docker image includes the community version and is supported as part of this project.

+### Do I need to be an Elastic-Stack expert?

+No, you do not need to be or become an expert on the Elastic stack.
+The solution configures the Elasticsearch cluster automatically including future updates, Logstash & Filebeat are preconfigured with the determined optimal parameters for the solution.

-### Di I need a specific API-Gateway version to use this solution?
+### Do I need a specific API-Gateway version to use this solution?

 Any API-Gateway version that supports the Open-Traffic event log is supported.
-However, the solution has been tested with version 7.7, but in general it should also work with version 7.6.2.
+However, the solution has been tested with version 7.7-July, but in general it should also work with version 7.6.2.

 ### Will indexed data be deleted automatically?